-Established in 1848, Brickstead Dairy is a fifth-generation farm in Brown County, Wisconsin.
-Since partnering with his father in the 1990s, Dan Brick has grown the farm's dairy herd to 900 cows.
+Established in 1848, Brickstead Dairy is a fifth-generation farm in Brown County.
+Since partnering with his father in the 1990s, Dan Brick has grown his dairy herd to 900 cows.

 Dan says a spring runoff event in 2011 was a turning point for the farm along a tributary to the East River, which feeds into the Fox River.
 The loss of sediment off his fields was so severe that he knew the conventional practices he had been using were no longer sustainable.
 To continue farming he would have to change his approach.